toyokumo/ring-middleware-csp/README.md

    :headers {}
    :body (str "<script nonce=\"" csp-nonce "\">alert('foo');</script>")})
 ```
-If you want to disable injection, set `:use-nonce?` option to `false`.

 ### Get header value from policy map
 You can use `compose` function.